-Myth #1: Vegans solely eat lettuce.
+Debunking vegan myths #1: Vegans solely eat lettuce.

 This is not correct.
 Take a look at our delicious vegan ready meals!

 Yeah, vegan diets tend to include a larger amount of fruit and vegetables and this is due to the fact that those concerned about their health often prefer a plant-based diet.
 However, this does not imply that we only consume lettuce.
 Veganising ANY food is simple.
-From curry to pizza, cakes to kebabs, every alternative you try will leave you wondering why you ever ate anything else.
+From curry to BBQ to pizza, pancakes to kebabs, every alternative you try will leave you wondering why you ever ate anything else.